anhquan0412/AssignmentTicTacToe/README.md

-This is repository for Software Design's TicTacToe game with AI
+This is repository for Software Design's TicTacToe game with AI.
 Author: Quan Tran and Mike LaGrassor